-The Company anticipates acquiring in 2021, SR Wholesale a distributor of among other things, truffles, CBD products, cannabis seeds, in the Netherlands with a distribution network of over 300 companies that sell their products across Europe, and ultimately expanding the sale and distribution of its iMicrodose Packs.
-For more information on the anticipated effects of this proposed acquisition, please see the section entitled "SR Wholesale Acquisition" under "Significant Projects", and the section entitled "Overall Performance and Outlook."
+In March 2021, the Company acquired SR Wholesale, a distributor of among other things, truffles, CBD products, and cannabis seeds, in the Netherlands with a distribution network of over 300 companies that sell their products across Europe.
+The Company has advised SR Wholesale's distribution partners that while the Company intends to maintain relationships with all distribution partners, it is proceeding conservatively by suspending the sale of SR Wholesale's products into markets outside of the Netherlands, until it obtains a more robust legal opinion regarding the legality of same, as well as ultimately expanding the sale and distribution of its truffles via iMicrodose Packs, Maka Brand, and White Label Products.
+For more information on the anticipated effects of this acquisition, please see the section entitled "SR Wholesale Acquisition" under "Significant Projects", and the section entitled "Overall Performance and Outlook".